datalust/serilog-sinks-seq/README.md

 To adjust the Seq server URL at deployment time, it's often convenient to configure it using XML `<appSettings>`, in the `App.config` or `Web.config` file.

-Before Serilog can be configured in XML, it must be enabled using the `LoggerConfiguration`:
+Before Serilog can be configured using XML, the [Serilog.Settings.AppSettings](https://nuget.org/packages/serilog.settings.appsettings) package must be installed and enabled using the `LoggerConfiguration`:

 ```csharp
 Log.Logger = new LoggerConfiguration()